Mains

 5. One by one, dip each tortilla into the warm bean sauce, coating both sides.
 Place on your plate, add chicken, then fold it in half.

-6. Add crema, queso fresco, avocado, or a drizzle of extra bean sauce.
+6. Add crema, rajas, queso fresco, avocado, or a drizzle of extra bean sauce.
 Serve immediately while warm.

 Still hungry?